 It was my turn to host Christmas this year, a responsibility bestowed on us all as we get older.
 The days were lost in a whirlwind of merriment and joy.
-By the time New Year arrived a complete wind down and serious relaxation was in order – time to let someone else worry about the cooking and cleaning!
+By the time New Year arrived a complete wind-down and serious relaxation was in order – time to let someone else worry about the cooking and cleaning!

-Calcot Manor a luxury retreat
+Calcot Manor Hotel